Good Agricultural Practices

-Improved plant management practices in different faming systems: TaCRI managed to open new trials which are expected to start packaging the information by 2018/19.
-These include benefit comparison of using different seedling multiplication techniques; evaluation of canopy management regimes both for Arabica and Robusta coffee; evaluation of suitable patterns of coffee-banana intercropping both for compact Arabica and Robusta; and effects of shade on yield and quality for the new Arabica varieties.
+Improved plant management practices in different farming systems: TaCRI managed to establish new trials which are expected to start packaging the information related to benefit comparison of using different seedling multiplication techniques; evaluation of canopy management regimes both for Arabica and Robusta coffee; evaluation of suitable patterns of coffee x banana inter-cropping both for compact Arabica and Robusta; and effects of shade on yield and quality for the new Arabica varieties.
 Also, in order to establish the benefit of using various methods of seedling multiplication, a trial to evaluate the benefit of using techniques such as; grafting, clonal, tissue culture and seed was established.

-Climate-smart agricultural practices relevant to coffee production: During SAP III, new automated weather stations were installed at Ugano and Lyamungu, and weather data have been digitally stored to own TaCRI’s long term climatic database useful for agriculture research.
+Climate-smart agricultural practices relevant to coffee production: To collect information related to climate change in the coffee growing areas, automated weather stations were installed at Ugano and Lyamungu, and weather data have been digitally stored to own TaCRI’s long term climatic database useful for agriculture research.

-Cost effective, appropriate soil fertility and plant nutrition technologies: With regard to the on-going development of cost effective and appropriate soil fertility and plant nutrition technologies for Arabica and Robusta coffee, TaCRI worked develop soil fertility database for coffee growing areas countrywide; and district reports have also been compiled.
-This included development of a coffee-yielding prediction and ISFM recommendation model (SAFERNAC).
-The Institute opened new trials which are expected to start packaging the information by 2018/19.
-The trials include response functions of new varieties to NPK at high planting density; assessment of the benefits of tonic application of copper, zinc, sulphur and boron micro-nutrients to the growth, leaf- retention, yield, and cup quality of new varieties; and assessment of the effect of liming on plant growth and productivity.
+Cost effective, appropriate soil fertility and plant nutrition technologies: With regard to the on-going development of cost effective and appropriate soil fertility and plant nutrition technologies for Arabica and Robusta coffee, TaCRI has developed soil fertility database for coffee growing areas countrywide; and district reports have also been compiled.
+This included development of a coffee-yielding prediction and Integrated Soil Fertility Management (ISFM) recommendation model (SAFERNAC).
+The institute has conducted new trials which are expected to start packaging the information on the response functions of new varieties to NPK at high planting density; assessment of the benefits of tonic application of copper, zinc, sulphur and boron micro-nutrients to the growth, leaf- retention, yield, and cup quality of new varieties; and assessment of the effect of liming on plant growth and productivity.